OctopusDeploy/docs/docs/api-and-integration/metadata/github.md

 Resolves MyOrg/SomeOtherRepo#1234
 ```

-So the issue it is referring to is part of a repo that is separate to where the commit is happening.

-The value will default to https://github.org.
+`MyOrg/SomeOtherRepo#1234` refers to issue #1234 in the `SomeOtherRepo` repository belonging to the `MyOrg` organisation.
+While not all that common, this syntax is used when issues are tracked in a separate repo to the commit that resolves the issue.

 ## Commit Messages